OneSignal/OneSignal-Website-SDK/express_webpack/README.md

 ### HTTP
 All builds default to `https` unless `--http` is passed to the end of the build command...
-**Example**: `yarn build:dev-prod --http` or `yarn build:dev-prod localhost --http`
+**Example**: `yarn build:dev-prod --http` or `yarn build:dev-prod -b localhost --http`

 #### CUSTOM ORIGIN PARAMS:
 You can pass two additional parameters to the above command, the first being the origin of the build environment and the second being that of the api environment.
+These parameters use option flags.

+   - Option flags are:
+      - `-b` or `--build`
+      - `-a` or `--api`

-If no custom origins are set, defaults will be used: `localhost` for build and `onesignal.com` for api
+If no custom origins are set, defaults will be used: `localhost` for build and `onesignal.com` for api.

+**Note:**: make sure custom origins make sense with respect to the build and api environments set (e.g: you cannot use a `prod` api environment and expect a custom api origin to be used).

 **Examples**:
 ```
-yarn build:dev-prod texas
+yarn build:dev-prod -b texas
 ```
 This sets the dev environment origin to `texas` which will result in SDK files being fetched from `https://texas:4001/sdks/`

 ```
-yarn build:dev-dev texas <ip>
+yarn build:dev-dev -b texas -a <ip>
 ```
 This sets the dev environment origin to `texas` which will result in SDK files being fetched from `https://texas:4001/sdks/` and the API environment origin to `<ip>` which will make all onesignal api calls to that origin such as `https://<ip>:3001/api/v1/apps/<app>`

+#### NOTE ON PORTS:
+**SDK**: SDK files will automatically be fetched from the 4000s ports depending on the HTTP/S setting
+   - HTTP: `4000`
+   - HTTPS: `4001`

+**API**: dev-environment API calls will be made to the `3001` port (e.g: `<custom-origin>:3001`)